pnochisaki/young-inglewood/_content/pages/wine.md

       likeminded folks together to bond over our delicious wine and excellent food.
 Members love bringing friends to their complimentary tasting to share our wines and unforgettable organically farmed estate.
-Members can even transfer one of their complimentary wine tasting to a friend for their use.
+Members can even transfer one of their complimentary wine tastings to friends for their use.
   - question: How does Young Inglewood Vineyards' location influence our wine?
     answer: Our family-owned, organically and regeneratively farmed Napa Valley